Feynman Categories: Examples

 \subsubsection{Lavwere theories}

-For these theories, the first formal similarity is that we have a functor $\V^{\otimes}\to \F$ whereas for a Lavwere theory we have a functor $\aleph_0^{op}\to L$.
+For these theories, the first formal similarity is that we have a functor $\V^{\otimes}\to \F$ whereas in a Lavwere theory one has a functor $\aleph_0^{op}\to L$.
 Apart from that similarity there are marked differences.
 First, the basic datum is $\V$ not $\V^{\otimes}$, and $\V$ and $\V^{\otimes}$ have to be groupoids.
 Secondly $\V$ is not fixed, but variable.